ingdir/jquery-polling-plugin/README.md

 When it works with form elements (which is the default behavior), it is similar to a modern 'input' event, but fires for _all_ changes, even those made programmatically, and plays nicely with any kind of copy/paste events.

-You can change both the elements to be tracked and the way values are determined and compared.
+You can change both the elements to be tracked and the way values are computed and compared.
 Therefore, case-insensitive comparisons or ignoring whitespace is no longer a problem.
 Actually, you can poll pretty much anything (position change, css property change, you name it).